jschroeter/knime-fe-workshop/README.md

 ## Setup

+You can choose, local setup or browser-based IDE: We recommend the local setup, but in case you struggle, just go with the browser-based one.
+It's a bit limited in functionality, but good enough.

+### Local (recommended)

-1. Make sure to have [NodeJS installed](https://knime-com.atlassian.net/wiki/spaces/SPECS/pages/905281540/Node.js+Installation) (version >= 22)
+1. Make sure to have [NodeJS installed](https://knime-com.atlassian.net/wiki/spaces/SPECS/pages/905281540/Node.js+Installation) (ideally version 22, but others should work as well.
+Just ignore the "Unsupported engine" warning.)
 2. Install [Visual Studio Code](https://code.visualstudio.com/download)
-3. Fork (ideally on GitHub), clone and open this repo in VS Code
+3. Fork this repo on GitHub (needed for step 5), then clone and open in VS Code
 4. Accept prompt to install recommended VS Code extensions, most importantly [Vue - Official Language Support](https://marketplace.visualstudio.com/items?itemName=vue.volar)
 5. Install dependencies